TimeMachine1994/081925-SvelteTweb/Old Docs01/admin-dashboard-plan.md

 -   **`/my-portal/+page.svelte`**: Will be updated to conditionally render the new `<AdminPortal>` component if the logged-in user is an admin.
 -   **`/my-portal/+page.server.ts`**: The `load` function will be enhanced to fetch all memorials and all users from Firestore when the user is an admin.
 -   **`AdminPortal.svelte` (New Component)**: A new component will be created at `frontend/src/lib/components/portals/AdminPortal.svelte`.
 It will feature a table-based UI for displaying and managing all memorials.
--   **New API Endpoint**: A new endpoint at `/api/memorials/[memorialId]/assign` will be created to handle the reassignment of memorial ownership.
+-   **New API Endpoint**: A new endpoint at `/api/memorials/[memorialId]/assign` will be created to handle the reassignment of event ownership.

 ## 2. Phased Implementation Plan